empathic-ai/altimit/README.md

 Altimit is a networking library.
 But it is also a set of tools built <i>around</i> that library to interface with applications in a maximally useful way.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
-While this might sound ambiguous, this tenet is integral to Altimit's design—enabling it to be compatible with a plethora of third-party frameworks and protocols.
+While this might sound ambiguous, this tenet is integral to Altimit's open design—enabling it to be compatible with a plethora of third-party frameworks and protocols.

 ## Opening the Metaverse